VISIT THE HOMESCHOOL PLANNING RESOURCE PAGE FOR MORE ABOUT PLANNING YOUR CHARLOTTE MASON HOMESCHOOL.

 It was the last week of our term and we were preparing for term examinations.
 My daughters were a little nervous.
-Even though these examinations were an extension of our normal narrations, the word “test” or “examination” seems to invoke anxiety in just about anyone.
-Including those who have never taken an actual test in school.
+Even though these examinations were an extension of our normal narrations, the word “test” or “exam” seems to evoke anxiety in just about everyone, including those who have never taken an actual test in a school setting.

 I have not always scheduled term examinations in our homeschool.
 I didn’t know what questions to ask or how to conduct the examinations.
 It was simply overwhelming.
 After years of studying Charlotte Mason’s philosophy, I now realize the importance of term examinations and am learning how to incorporate them.

-One goal of education is for the student to read to learn and not simply read to pass a test.
-He should be able to express the main ideas in a reading after he reads it initially as well as several months later.
-Recalling the ideas he has read and narrated allows the student to broaden his understanding and make connections with other ideas as he learns.
+One of our goals is for our children to read to learn and not simply to read to pass a test.
+She should be able to express the main ideas from a single reading after she initially reads it as well as several months later.
+Recalling the ideas she has read and narrated allows her to broaden her understanding and make connections with other ideas as she learns.

 Every student will connect with a reading a little differently because of varying life experiences and level of maturity.
-Evaluating his knowledge and understanding enables you to assess his strengths and weaknesses for future lesson planning.
+Evaluating my daughter’s knowledge and understanding enables me to assess her strengths and weaknesses for future lesson planning.

 Prepares your child for the real world